aspiringsecurity/EMTTR/README.md

 Website: https://sites.google.com/view/emttrservice/

-Enabling the bottom of pyramid through empowering pharma companies and the medicaleco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud.
+Enabling the bottom of pyramid through empowering pharma companies and the medicaleco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud and Filecoin eco-system tools.
 EMTTRs as a service aims at providing

-■Secure data storage, transparent data movement and data authenticity.
+■ Secure data storage, transparent data movement and data authenticity using Filecoin and IPFS eco-system tools.

-■Improving Data Transparency in Drug Testing Using Ethereum Blockchain
+■ Improving Data Transparency in Drug Testing Using Ethereum Blockchain and Filecoin perpetual storage.

-■Enabling healthcare community by empowering pharma companies & the medicaleco-system to do medicine trial testing securely, transparently using blockchain
+■ Enabling healthcare community by empowering pharma companies & the medical eco-system to do medicine trial testing securely, transparently using smart contracts compiled on EVM and FVM.

 Features: